zhouhesheng/eigen/docs/deploy_to_app_store.md

 ### TODOs for anyone before deploying

 1. Check out eigen Artsy master.
-1. Run `make appstore`.
+2. Run `make appstore`.
 This prompts you for a release version number.
-1. Update CHANGELOG with the release number.
+3. Update CHANGELOG with the release number.
-1. Add and commit the changed files, typically with `-m "Preparing for the next release, version X.Y.Z."`.
+4. Add and commit the changed files, typically with `-m "Preparing for the next release, version X.Y.Z."`.
+5. Make a git tag for the version with `git tag x.y.z`.
+Push the tags to `artsy/eigen` with `git push --tags`.

 ### Provisioning Profiles